 What if I have twins or triplets?

 Unless you state differently on your application, if all children are selected to participate in the UPK program, we will attempt to match their placement with the same provider.
-If one is selected and the other(s) are not, we can only offer placement to the child selected.
+If one is selected and the other(s) is not, we can only offer placement to the child selected.